If you have to tell Black people you’re an ally, you’re probably not

 You could’ve heard a record scratch.
 My eyes widened, and I said, “Wait, what?
 You did what?
 When?”

 The whole time I’d known her, I noticed how adamant she was at giving me a fair shake with this editorial team, knowing I had far less experience than the vets with a decade-plus on their resumes.
-I noticed that she immediately donated to a black history party we had, and she flopped down in the breakroom to sit with a bunch of black people she didn’t know and chat with us — without trying way too hard and giving us “black facts.”
+I noticed that she immediately donated to a Black history party we had, and she flopped down in the breakroom to sit with a bunch of Black people she didn’t know and chat with us — without trying way too hard and giving us “Black facts.”

 ADVERTISEMENT ~ Amazon

 As an Amazon affiliate, I earn a percentage from purchases with my referral links.
-I know some consumers are choosing to boycott Amazon for its DEI removal.
-However, after thinking about this thoroughly, I choose to continue promoting intriguing products from small businesses, women-owned businesses and (specifically) Black-owned businesses who still feature their items on Amazon.
-All five of my Substack publications now include a MINIMUM of one product sold by a Black-owned business.
-(I have visited the seller’s official site, not just the Amazon Black-owned logo, to verify this.)
-If you still choose to boycott, I 100% respect that decision.
+I prioritize featuring intriguing products from small businesses, women-owned businesses and Black-owned businesses.
+All four of my Substack publications include a MINIMUM of one product sold by a VERIFIED Black-owned business.

-And I noticed I never saw “the look” in her eyes around black folks and how easily she blended in when she was around my other work friends on separate teams.
+And I noticed I never saw “the look” in her eyes around Black folks and how easily she blended in when she was around my other work friends on separate teams.
 (My team was all white with one Chinese lady who came in later on.)
 But I just didn’t see “protest march” when I thought of her.

 Recommended Read: “When POC become each other’s allies ~ Taking a stand on racism when I had everything to lose”

 I started drilling her with questions about Civil Rights rallies she’d gone to, and she answered my questions patiently and honestly.
-It is moments like these where you confirm that “invite to the BBQ” that black people will joke about when it comes to white people.
+It is moments like these where you confirm that “invite to the BBQ” that Black people will joke about when it comes to white people.
 She never made a big deal about being what I’d call an “ally.”
 She just did what she thought was right — and quietly.

-You don’t tell us; Black people will tell YOU when you’re an ally
+You don’t tell us — Black people will tell YOU when you’re an ally

 Imagine going on a date right now after being in a really bad breakup.
 Your heart is still a little fragile.
 You’re not sure whether you can trust this person on the other side of the restaurant table.
 You’re wary of the online dating scene already.
 But she walks in, sits down at your table, and starts telling you how pretty and delightful and outstanding she is.
 She’s not giving you any chance to compliment her looks, personality or achievements.